-The information on this page applies to affiliate (Exchange, Junior Year Abroad, Erasmus) students based within the Computer Science department.
+The information on this page applies to Affiliate (Exchange, Junior Year Abroad, Erasmus) students based within the Department of Computer Science.

-Students from other departments at UCL, or affiliate students based outside of the Computer Science department, should refer to the information for Ancillary students.
+Students from other departments at UCL, or Affiliate students based outside of the Computer Science department, should refer to the Ancillary students page.

 Computer Science Modules

 Modules available to affiliate students are listed below by academic year and term.
 To find out more about these modules please visit the relevant link to the module webpage.
 You are strongly advised to note any prerequisites or co-requisite modules.